Octave Pirmez

-Octave Pirmez (1832 – May 1883) was a Belgian author born in Châtelineau.
+Octave Pirmez (1832 – May 1883) was a Belgian writer born in Châtelineau.

 Life

 Octave belonged to a well-known Belgian family.
 His cousin, Edouard Pirmez, was distinguished for his works on literary and political subjects.
 He lived an uneventful life at his family's château at Acoz, in Gerpinnes in Hainaut, where he died.

 Works

 Pirmez was an ardent admirer of the French Romanticists.
 His works include: